Countly/countly-sdk-documentation/flutter/current.md

 <p>To end a custom trace, use:</p>
 <pre><code class="JavaScript">String traceKey = "Trace Key";<br>Map&lt;String, int&gt; customMetric = {<br>  "ABC": 1233,<br>  "C44C": 1337<br>};<br>Countly.endTrace(traceKey, customMetric);</code></pre>
 <p>
-  The provided Map of integer values that will be added to that trace in the dashboard.
+  In this sameple a Map of integer values is provided when ending a trace.
+Those will be added to that trace in the dashboard.
 </p>
 <h2>Network trace</h2>
 <p>